devbxtzz/bodabee_landing/README.md

 # Bodabee

-A React landing page for a grocery mobile app.
+A React landing page for Bodabee a Safari Share mobile app.

-You can visit the live Demo on https://bodabe.vercel.app/.
+You can visit the live Demo on bodabee.vercel.app/.

 ## Tech Stack
 **Client:**

 ![React](https://img.shields.io/badge/React-20232A?style=for-the-badge&logo=react&logoColor=61DAFB)